The Imposter Syndrome Intensive

 But you know the cost of getting there:

-• The cringe when you click “send” to your email list (and then repeatedly checking your open rate and CTR)
+• And then repeatedly checking your open rate and CTR

 • And spending an hour scanning for negative reactions from your audience after you go live